AvigateGroup/avigate-api/docs/modules/user.md

 // Following data is deleted:
 // - All user devices
 // - All user OTPs
-// - Profile picture (from Cloudinary)
+// - Profile picture (from AWS S3)
 // - User account record

 // Confirmation email sent to user